 It is true that candles are flammable, well they are designed to be just that of course.
 But they are actually no more flammable than paper, some plastics, wood, clothes and any number of other materials that could be set alight using a match or some other form of flame.

 The main difference between candles and some banned flammable materials, such as petrol or certain gases, is that they are not explosive.
 Basically, they have to be deliberately set on fire.

-Once you are through airport security and in the departure lounge you would be able to buy gel candles (assuming any stores there sell them) and take these on the flight with you.
+Once you are through airport security and in the departure lounge you would be able to buy gel or liquid candles (assuming any stores there sell them) and take these on the flight with you.

 Do candles count as liquids?

 Gel candles are considered to be liquids by the TSA.
 All wax candles are treated as solids so can be packed in hand luggage.

 What size candle can you take on a plane?

 Solid (wax type) candles can be any size, provided they will fit in your hand luggage or your checked bag.
 Gel candles must be no larger than 3.4 ounces (100 ml) in order to be packed in your carry-on luggage.

 Can I bring Yankee Candles on an airplane?

 Yes, you are permitted to take Yankee candles on a plane in either your carry-on luggage or your checked bag provided they are the solid type (not gel).

 Can you take citronella candles on a plane?

 You can take citronella or any other type of scented candle provided they are solid candles and not gel candles (which are treated as being a liquid).

 Can you take soy candles on a plane?

 You can take soy candles on a plane in your carry on provided they are of the solid type and not made of gel.
 Soy gel candles are treated as liquids so they can only go in a checked bag unless they are smaller than 3.4 ounces (100 ml).